Project

 NU - AutoAquaponics: Winter 2024 Update

-Added by Kyan Shlipak about 22 hours ago
+Added by Kyan Shlipak 8 months ago

 This quarter, AutoAquaponics made headway towards our existing projects from last quarter and even began some exciting new projects!
 These new projects do not come for free, so we applied for and received another McCormick Student Advisory Board grant.
 Our sincerest thanks goes out to them for making this project possible!